ec-europa/platform-dev/README.md

 > ec_europa.version = 0.0.2

   - The default Atomium theme build properties.
-Used only if default theme is set to "europa".
+Used only if default theme is set to "ec_europa".
   You can find default values of those variables below.

 >platform.theme.atomium.repo.url = https://github.com/ec-europa/atomium.git